rust-lang/rustc-perf/collector/runtime-benchmarks/README.md

 Note that each benchmark group binary will be thus invoked twice per benchmarking collection.
 Keep this in mind so that the `main` function of the group doesn't perform too much work, which will be thrown away when it is invoked with the `list` argument.

+## Benchmark input files
+Some benchmarks will need input files.
+Ideally, these should be stored directly inside this repository, e.g. in a `data` directory under the benchmark group workspace root.
+If some files are shared between multiple groups, you can put them in the `runtime-benchmarks/data` directory.
+To keep benchmarks self-contained, consider including the input files directly into the binary using the `include_bytes!` or `include_str!` macros.

+Try to keep the sizes of input files reasonable.
+If you want to increase their size for the benchmark, you can repeat their contents at the beginning of the benchmark run (in `main`).
+If the file has a format that is not easily repeatable it is large (e.g. larger than 1 MiB), consider compressing it using `gzip <file>` and them decompressing it in `main` using `benchlib::decompress_file`.